spdiana/nd064-c2-message-passing-projects-starter/README.md

 Once the project is up and running, you should be able to see 3 deployments and 3 services in Kubernetes:
 `kubectl get pods` and `kubectl get services` - should both return `udaconnect-app`, `udaconnect-api`, and `postgres`

+To access REST APIs can run kubectl port-forward for each pod, setting the port:
+ex: kubectl port-forward <POD_NAME>  3111:5000

 These pages should also load on your web browser:
 * `http://localhost:30001/` - OpenAPI Documentation